kcdstoragews/lab/README.md

 kubectl get sc
 ```

-Look at the column *ALLOWVOLUMEEXPANSION*, as we specified earlier, both StorageClasses are set to *true* which means, pvcs that are created with this StorageClass could be resized.
+Look at the column *ALLOWVOLUMEEXPANSION*.
+As we specified earlier, both StorageClasses are set to *true*, which means PVCs that are created with this StorageClass can be expanded.
 NFS Resizing was introduced in K8S 1.11, while iSCSI resizing was introduced in K8S 1.16 (CSI)

 Now let's create a PVC & a Centos POD using this PVC, in their own namespace.